SAP/spartacus-docs/_pages/dev/coupons/coupon.md

 ## Intro

-When a coupon promotion has been created, customers redeem coupons that are applicable to the promotion during checkout to get discounts and/or rewards for their orders.
+When a coupon promotion has been created, customers apply coupons that are applicable to the promotion during checkout to get discounts and/or rewards for their orders.

 ## Requirements